aws-samples/aws-batch-architecture-for-rfdesign/README.md

 ## 3. Submit a Protein Hallucination Job

 The `RFDesign` protein hallucination functionality allows for designing new proteins.
-The example here is slightly modified from the test script provided by rfdesign; and uses the structures `rsvf-v_5tpn.pdb` and `rsvf-v_5tpn_receptor_frag.pdb` provided by the RFDesign repository.
+The example here is slightly modified from the test script provided by RFDesign; and uses the structures `rsvf-v_5tpn.pdb` and `rsvf-v_5tpn_receptor_frag.pdb` provided by the RFDesign repository.

 Prior to running this job, you must first put the files `rsvf-v_5tpn.pdb` and `rsvf-v_5tpn_receptor_frag.pdb` (found [here](https://github.com/RosettaCommons/RFDesign/tree/main/hallucination/tests)) in a bucket/directory in S3.
 S3_RF_DESIGN_LOCATION_INPUT must then be set to point to that location (e.g. "s3://my_bucket/5tpn_directory").
-Set S3_RF_DESIGN_LOCATION_OUTPUT to a seperate output directory of your choosing in S3.
+Set S3_RF_DESIGN_LOCATION_OUTPUT to a separate output directory of your choosing in S3.

 If you wish to leverage this script for different structures, you will need to edit the corresponding structure names in the `rf_design_hallucination_batch_submission_template.json` file.